PADI Advanced Open Water – Continue Your Diving Journey in Sydney

 What dives are included?
 Do we really dive with sharks?

-You complete five Adventure Dives: Deep and Underwater Navigation (required) plus three electives designed around Sydney’s best sites.
-With Abyss this includes a boat dive at Magic Point to see grey nurse sharks, a Peak Performance Buoyancy dive and usually Naturalist or Fish ID.
-Day 1 is shore dives, Day 2 is boat dives.
+You complete five Adventure Dives: Deep and Underwater Navigation are required, plus three electives designed around Sydney’s best sites.
+With Abyss this includes a boat dive at Magic Point to see grey nurse sharks where conditions allow, a Peak Performance Buoyancy dive and other practical local-diving skills.

 Why do divers choose Abyss for Advanced?

 Abyss is Sydney’s only PADI 5-Star Career Development Centre and the most awarded dive shop in NSW.
-We keep group sizes small, include two boat dives and the Magic Point shark dive, and use high-quality gear.
-Our local instructors know the sites inside out, so you get a safe, friendly and confidence-building experience.
+We keep groups small, include two boat dives where conditions allow, and our local instructors know the sites inside out, so you get a safe, friendly and confidence-building experience.

 What does becoming an Advanced Open Water diver let me do?